-- documented evidence from an appropriate health professional of factors directly compromising the student's capacity to adhere to the standards of academic integrity at the relevant time; - 2. prompt admission to the departure from academic integrity by the student and expression of contrition and willingness to undertake educative remedies; or - evidence that reasonable steps were not taken in the circumstances to bring the standards and expectations regarding academic integrity to the attention of the student at the relevant time.
+- i. documented evidence from an appropriate health professional of factors directly compromising the student's capacity to adhere to the standards of academic integrity at the relevant time, - ii. prompt admission to the departure from academic integrity by the student and expression of contrition and willingness to undertake educative remedies, or - iii. evidence that reasonable steps were not taken in the circumstancesto bring the standards and expectations regarding academic integrity to the attention of the student at the relevant time.